United States Postal Service

 Solution

-The solution proposed and implementedenables users to enter the specific medical care that they find important for themselves or their families.
-Their entries can then be seen in the details of each plan.
+The solution proposed and implemented allows users to enter the specific medical care they find important for themselves or their families.
+Their entries are then reflected in the details of each plan.
+We believed this would significantly improve the user experience by moving away from a long list of generic costs and instead showing how coverage applies to the treatments they need.

 Education

-Many of the health plan comparison tools out there are littered with tooltips, each one only providing a few sentences to explain important health plan details.
-HealthChoice features generous opportunities for educational moments by surfacing helpful content either directly on pages, or in large quarter page modals.
-Tooltips are only used sparingly, and only if more detailed information is not relevant.
+Many of the health plan comparison tools out there are cluttered with tooltips, each providing only a few sentences to explain important health plan details.
+HealthChoice offers ample educational opportunities by surfacing helpful content directly on pages or in large quarter-page modals.
+Tooltips are used sparingly and only when more detailed information is relevant.

-Identifying the opportunity to educate users throughout their experience, and making it one of our primary pillars, aligned our internal teams and clients around an
+Identifying the opportunity to educate users throughout their experience—and making it one of our primary pillars—aligned our internal teams and clients around a shared vision.

 Guidance

-An important virtue for our teams is to hold the users hand throughout the entirety of their health plan selection process.
-A great way to stay true to this value is to break content down into more steps, as opposed to leaving users scrolling long pages.
+An important value for our teams is to guide users throughout the entirety of their health plan selection process.
+A great way to stay true to this value is by breaking content into smaller steps, rather than having users scroll through long pages.

-By leveraging a questionnaire template, users can customize their own experience through logic trees throughout flows where specific information is needed.
-No more need for users to instead of managing their family members in a dashboard.
+By leveraging a questionnaire template, users can customize their experience through logic trees in flows where specific information is required.
+No longer do users need to manage their family members through a dashboard.

 Personalization